 An impact drill performs the same action as its hammer counterpart.
 Therefore, it can drill holes through various materials.
 Depending on the device, some units only have the driving function, while others can also do the drilling.

 - It can drive screws and bolts but also remove them.

 - The tool offers high torque when it’s necessary.

 - Easy to operate, even if you are a newbie.

-- Some units are suitable to perform the drilling action.
+- Some units are suitable for performing the drilling action.

-- They don’t have a chuck key, which means you can’t lose it.
+- They don’t have a chuck key, so you can’t lose it.

 - It doesn’t always have the same precision as hammer drills.

 - The versatility doesn’t match the hammer drills.

 - It doesn’t perform well in other tasks apart from driving screws.